Fighting For Your Driving Rights After Texas DWI Charges

-- Administrative License Suspension (ALS): If you refused to take a breathalyzer or blood test, or if you took the test and failed, your driver’s license may be automatically suspended by the Texas Department of Public Safety (DPS).
+- Administrative License Suspension (ALS): If you refuse to take a Breathalyzer or blood test or if you take the test and fail, your driver’s license may be automatically suspended by the Texas Department of Public Safety (DPS).
 You have 15 days from the date of your arrest to request a hearing to challenge the suspension.

 - Court appearances: You will be required to appear in court for arraignment, where you will enter a plea of guilty or not guilty.
 If you plead not guilty, a trial date will be set.